axelniklasson/node-skanetrafiken/README.md

 ```

 ## Usage
 Below shows a simple example of finding a stop by name.
-Docs for all endpoints will be added.
+Docs for all endpoints can be found in the Wiki.
 ```
 // demo.js